metalivedev/virtual-bookshelf/README.md

 # Virtual Bookshelf
 This is a simple visualisation of books on a bookshelf using some CSS transforms to give the effect of picking out the book when you hover over it.

-I use it on my [personal site](https://petargyurov.com) to track what books I've read.
+The author uses it on his [personal site](https://petargyurov.com/bookshelf) to track what books he's read.
 It integrates nicely with static site generators, and well, just about anything since it's all vanilla JS, CSS and HTML.

 ![Example](https://i.imgur.com/6u0CySS.png)